dannyvankooten/pepper-lang/README.md

 <img src="https://raw.githubusercontent.com/dannyvankooten/pepper-lang/master/misc/logo.png" width="120" height="120" align="right" />

-Pepper is an experimental interpreted programming language with a focus on simplicity and verbosity.
+Pepper is an interpreted programming toy language that I wrote with a focus on simplicity and verbosity.
 It is dynamically typed and comes with built-in garbage collection.
-It's like a weird hybrid resembling C and Python.
+At the moment, it's basically a weird hybrid between C, JavaScript and Python.

-It's also [quite fast](#Benchmarks) for an interpreted language that does not (yet) rely on JIT compilation.
+It's also [quite fast](#Benchmarks) for an interpreted language that does not (yet) use JIT compilation.

-Pepper is implemented in standard C11 with no external dependencies, so it can run on a wide variety of systems.
+Pepper is implemented in C11 with no external dependencies.
+It would have been ANSI standard if it weren't for the use of computed goto's in the VM main loop to improve CPU branch prediction.

 ### Syntax example